mriddle/mriddle/_posts/2012-12-25-thoughts-on-writing-a-sublime-text-2-plugin.md

 ---
 layout : post
 title : Thoughts on writing a Sublime Text 2 Plugin
+excerpt: Tips and tricks on writing your very own Sublime Text 2 Plugin
 ---

 * The Python Console within Sublime (`` Ctrl-` ``) is your friend.
 You can run commands interactively, and output Python's print() command from your code.